Agathokakological Nincompoop Monk

 Gregory: Agathokakological nincompoop monk.

 Dr. Ist: Is this how we’re greeting each other now?
 Come in.
-Agatha Christie is logical?
+Agatha Christie logical?
 What?

 Gregory: Agatho-kako-logical.